kjiwa/lotus-leaf/README.md

 | POST /collect | Begins a data collection cycle                |

 Currently an external process (e.g. a cron job) is required to trigger a data collection cycle by calling "POST /collect."
-In the future, this functionality may be integrated into the daemon directly.
+In the future this functionality may be integrated directly into the daemon.

 ## Meter Support